vinayak-madivalar/scorpius/README.md

 - **Typical SaaS based UI** — Typical Saas based UI: Used the typical Saas based ui that actually convert the users into customers.
 - **Theme & Minimal Animations** — Light/dark mode support with subtle transitions and hover states to create interactivity without distracting from content.

+## Known Issues

+Currently, there are no major known issues.
+If you encounter any problems, please report them in the issues section of the repository.

 ## Contributing

 Feel free to fork this project, open issues, and submit pull requests.
 Contributions are always welcome.